Jomaxdrill/Project_Finger_Water/README.md

 # What is necessary
 This project is fully develop in Matlab and should work both in windows/mac operating systems.However it's important that:

--The Matlab version is at least R2017a as it supports the use of simulink for program all android devices.
+-The Matlab version is at least R2017a or higher as it supports the use of simulink for program all android devices.

 -Install the Simulink Support Package for Android Devices: Search in matlab on the Add Ons option for it.